 The insectariums are a hand-picked selection of species that have beautiful flowers which attract a wide range of beneficial insects close to the vineyard to help with pest and disease control.

 One particular pest is the light brown apple moth (LBAM).

-The Insectarium is our special name for the vegetation corridor we have planted near Mud-bridge.
-The aim is to attract some special little creatures to assist us with controlling the light brown apple moth (LBAM).
-In amongst this corridor, you will find white and yellow flowering plants to attract Trichogramma wasp and the brown lacewing, both predators of the LBAM.
-With any luck, these predators will eat the LBAM at the larval stage of the moth’s lifecycle.
+The Insectariums have white and yellow flowering plants to attract the Trichogramma wasp and the brown lacewing, both predators of the LBAM.
+These predators will eat the LBAM at the larval stage of the moth’s lifecycle.
 While we haven’t completed any bug counts as yet we hope the Insectarium will reduce this pest risk so we can apply fewer or no chemicals.

 Heat Reflective Paint

 Due to the design of Wetlands View Restaurant, we used to have a lot of issues with the venue overheating in summer.
 To the point where we needed to run all air conditioners overnight just to keep the place cool for patrons in the morning.
 The electricity use was not acceptable, nor was the unbearable heat.